galaxyproject/training-material/topics/metabolomics/tutorials/msi-analyte-distribution/tutorial.md

 ![MSI measurement](../../images/msi_distribution_maldi_tof_imaging.png "MALDI TOF imaging of a mouse kidney")

 One common type of mass spectrometer for MSI is a MALDI Time-Of-Flight (MALDI-TOF) device.
 During MALDI ionization a laser shoots onto the sample that was covered with a special matrix which absorbs the laser energy and transfers it to the analytes.
 This process evaporizes and ionizes the analytes that due to their charge can then be accelerated in an electrical field towards the TOF tube.
 The time of flight through the tube to the detector is measured and as this correlates with the mass over charge (m/z) of the analyte, the flight time allows the calculation of m/z.
-During measurement complete mass spectra are acquired in thousands of sample spots.
-Each mass spectrum contains hundreds of analyte m/z and for each of those analytes an abundance heatmap showing the spatial distribution in the sample can be calculated and visualized.
+During measurement complete mass spectra with hundreds of m/z - intensity pairs are acquired in thousands of sample plots leading to big and complex data.
+Each mass spectrum is annotated with coordinates (x,y) that define its location in the sample.
+This allows to visualize the intensity distribution of each m/z feature in the sample as a heatmap.

 Depending on the analyte of interest, the sample type and the mass spectrometer, the sample preparation steps as well as the properties of the acquired data differ.
 Independent of those differences, the preparation and measurement of the sample is normally straightforward while the analysis of the large and complex data is the main bottleneck of a MSI experiment.